-I speak English, French, and Russian fluently, Spanish well, and I’m happy to consider translation work in any of the above, as well as services as a “fixer” in Russia.
+I speak English, French, and Russian fluently, Spanish well, and I am taking translation work in any of the above as well as offering help as a fixer in Russia.

 I’m a fan of literature and my favourite authors are Gabriel Garcia Marquez, Junot Diaz, Sheman Alexie, Alice Munro, Haruki Murakami, Roald Dahl, Toni Morrison, and Jennifer Egan.
-If you want to talk about these authors – or folk music – I would love to buy you a beer.
+I also like boats and folk music festivals.

 Find me on Twitter @kalireporting